89Mods/6507SBC/README.md

 `Programs` are programs written to test various features of the SBC.

 `Verilog` contains a basic Verilog implementation of the 6507, and the pixel LCD peripheral.
 Used during software development when ROM swapping became too tedious.
 Doesn’t implement undocumented instructions or decimal mode.

+For more information, see the writeup [on my website](https://tholin.dev/6507/).